-Few military vehicles have the ubiquity on the modern stage of the High Mobility Multi-purpose Wheeled Vehicle (HMMWV).
-Commonly referred to as the Humvee, more than a quarter million of these “jack of all trades” light tactical vehicles have been built since they went into production in 1984, seeing service across the world in varying roles in different conflicts and peace-keeping missions.
+Few military vehicles have the ubiquity of the High Mobility Multi-purpose Wheeled Vehicle (HMMWV).
+Commonly referred to as the Humvee, more than a quarter million of these “jack of all trades” tactical vehicles have been built since they went into production in 1984, seeing service across the world in varying roles in different conflicts and peace-keeping missions.

-Toward the end of the 1970s, the U.S. Army had begun to search for a vehicle that could supplant both the M151 quarter-ton jeep and M561 Gama Goat, replacing the roles of multiple vehicles with one solution.
-After trying a few different options, including the Lamborghini-designed Cheetah (which would later be developed into the civilian Lamborghini LM002 truck), in 1979 the Army drafted a set of specifics and requirements for the light tactical vehicle they wanted to have produced, which would replace the ¼-ton to 1 ¼-ton vehicles in service at the time.
+Toward the end of the 1970s, the U.S. Army began to search for a vehicle that could supplant both the M151 quarter-ton jeep and M561 Gama Goat, replacing the roles of multiple vehicles with one solution.
+After trying a few different options, including the Lamborghini-designed Cheetah (which would later be developed into the civilian Lamborghini LM002 truck), in 1979 the Army drafted a set of specifics and requirements for the light tactical vehicle they wanted to have produced, which would replace the 1/4-ton to 1-1/4-ton vehicles in service at the time.

 The recipe called for a vehicle that could provide solid performance on or off-road while bolstering occupant protection, along with the ability to carry a sizable payload.
 It also needed to have a diesel power plant, as the Army sought to use the fuel throughout their tactical vehicle fleet, and needed to be outfitted with an automatic transmission.

 The new vehicle’s dynamic capabilities would also have to far outreach those of the ones it would replace.
-The Army’s other requirements included the ability to climb a 60 percent incline and traverse a 40 percent slope and ford through five feet of water with onboard electronics that would remain waterproof through 2.5 feet of water as well.
+The Army’s other requirements included the ability to climb a 60-percent incline, traverse a 40-percent slope, and ford through 5 feet of water with onboard electronics that would remain waterproof through 2.5 feet of water as well.

 As you might imagine, securing the contract to build this new tactical vehicle would be a massive windfall for whatever company managed to land it.
 But of the 61 companies that expressed interest in the project, only three would actually yield prototypes: Chrysler, Teledyne Continental, and American Motors under their AM General subsidiary.